jimjatt1999/Anki-Story-Generator/README.md

 Note: Ensure you don't rename this file or change its location.
 It should always be in the root directory of your add-on.
 3. Restart Anki.

 ## Usage

-1. Once installed, go to `Tools` in your Anki menu.
+1. Head to `Tools` in your Anki menu.
 2. Click on `Story Generator`.
-3. Follow the on-screen instructions, from entering your OpenAI API key to selecting the number of cards and the story's topic and length.
-4. Enjoy your custom story!
+3. Follow the on-screen prompts:
+   - **OpenAI API Key**: Input your OpenAI API key to enable story generation.
+   - **Number of Cards**: Decide how many due cards you want to include in the story.
+   - **Select Topic**: Choose a theme for your narrative (Action, Romance, Mystery, Comedy).
+   - **Story Length**: Determine the length of your story (Short, Medium, Long).
+4. Engage with the produced story, listening to it, saving it, or reviewing associated cards.

 ## Features

-- **Dynamic Story Generation**: Craft unique narratives that integrate your Anki due cards.
+- **Dynamic Story Generation**: Convert your due cards into engaging narratives based on user-chosen topics.
-- **Audio Integration**: Hear the story with macOS's in-built 'say' command.
-- **Custom Preferences**: Choose the story's topic and length to match your mood.
+- **Customizable Story Length**: Opt for a short, medium, or long narrative based on your preference.
+- **Batch Card Reviews**: Mark multiple cards with ease as 'Again', 'Hard', 'Good', or 'Easy'.
+- **Auditory Learning**: Make Kyoko (macOS voice) read the story aloud for you.
+- **Save Stories**: Preserve your generated tales by saving them to a file.
+- **GUI Integration**: All features are accessible through a user-friendly graphical interface.

 ## Contribute

-Got ideas to make this even cooler?
-We'd love to collaborate!
+Wanna spice things up even more?
+Your contributions are welcome!
 1. Fork this repo.
-2. Create your feature branch (`git checkout -b feature/YourFeature`).
+2. Create your feature branch.
-3. Commit your changes (`git commit -m 'Add some feature'`).
+3. Commit your magic.
-4. Push to the branch (`git push origin feature/YourFeature`).
+4. Push it.
 5. Open a pull request.

 ## Credits